renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Concepts/embedded-chat-widget.md

 To use the chat widget in your [Angular](https://angular.dev/overview) application, create a component that loads the widget script and renders the chat interface.

-Angular requires you to explicitly allow custom web components like `langflow-chat` in components, so you must add the `<langflow-chat>` element to your Angular template and configure Angular to recognize it.
+Angular requires you to explicitly allow custom web components like `aiexec-chat` in components, so you must add the `<aiexec-chat>` element to your Angular template and configure Angular to recognize it.
 Add `CUSTOM_ELEMENTS_SCHEMA` to your module's configuration to enable this.

 To add `CUSTOM_ELEMENTS_SCHEMA` to your module's configuration, do the following:

-1. Open the module file `.module.ts` where you want to add the `langflow-chat` web component.
+1. Open the module file `.module.ts` where you want to add the `aiexec-chat` web component.
 2. Import `CUSTOM_ELEMENTS_SCHEMA` at the top of the `.module.ts` file:

 `import { NgModule, CUSTOM_ELEMENTS_SCHEMA } from '@angular/core';`